 St. Louis is also packed full of totally free attractions, making it a perfect destination for families with a tight travel budget.
 In Forest Park, a city park larger than Central Park in New York, you’ll find a world class zoo with our all time favorite penguin exhibit, a great science museum and planetarium, and history and art museums–all with free admission!
 If you don’t get your fill of free animal gawking at the zoo, you can ride a tram, watch animal shows, and feed baby goats at the Anheuser Busch owned Grant’s Farm (there’s even free beer for the adults).

 Ruth from Have Kiddos Will Travel shares some kid-friendly tips for DC.

-Washington, DC is one of our family’s go to road trip destinations.
+Washington, DC is a very family-friendly city and one of our family’s go to road trip destinations.
 Believe it or not, it is an affordable, educational travel option for those traveling with children.
 The variety of free museums, monuments, zoos and memorials makes it so that our family visits on an annual basis.

 – Explore the National Mall, monuments and memorials at night.
 Trust me, there is nothing like walking around the Lincoln Memorial with a view of the Reflecting Pool and the Capitol at night.

 – Get up early and go see the pandas at the National Zoo.
 Morning time is when the animals are the most active and your kids will thank you for the opportunity to see these amazing animals interacting with each other and their environment.